amathew19/todoFlaskApp/README.md

-# todoFlaskApp
+# Todo Application (Flask/Python - Backend, Database - MongoDB)
-A Todo Application built using Flask
+A Todo Application built using Flask and MongoDB